In short, it depends on who you're asking.

 - Increase in leads within a purchase funnel

-- New-to-channel revenue driven through optimisation efforts
+- New-to-channel revenue driven through optimization efforts

 - Increased adoption and sales of additional product lines or business units